IRIS London conference: AI ball boys & girls, future hackers & searching for wolf stars

 Art, science and computer design at a nanoscale

-IRIS students met scientists at the University of Leeds to share their research, learn more about nanotechnology and discover potential careers in the materials sciences.
+Students visit the University of Leeds to talk research and discover careers in materials sciences.

 10 ideas for lowering carbon emissions in schools

-Our director, Jo Foster, offers 10 ways that schools can empower students to become active citizens, get involved to help lower their school’s environmental impact and change their world for the better.
+Our director, Jo Foster, offers 10 ways that schools can empower students to become active citizens.

 Leading particle physicist returns home to meet with aspiring young scientists